 - Get to know the One we are celebrating.
 Easter is more than chocolate bunnies and pretty dresses.
 Because of Easter, we are now able to be friends with the Creator of the entire universe.
 That is pretty amazing.
 Who is this God of the universe?
 We can find out by studying His many names.
 Here’s a great site to help you and your children study the infinite facets of our Savior, Redeemer and Lord.
 Make it part of your Easter Day celebration.

-About the AuthorLaura Kuehn, LCSW is a licensed clinical social worker with over 16 years expereince.
+About the AuthorLaura Kuehn, LCSW is a licensed clinical social worker specializing in children and families.
 She loves to partner with parents and to encourage them as they seek to build their families up with Christ as their cornerstone.
 She is happily married to a supportive husband and is mother to two delightfully inspiring children.

 Sites That Link to this Post